Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Struvite~10%Associated with urinary tract infections — diet plays a smaller primary role

-[NIDDK, 2024; NKF, 2024]
+[NIDDK, 2017; NKF, 2024]

 The Single Most Protective Step: Drink More Water

 Before discussing individual foods, it’s worth stating clearly: inadequate fluid intake is the most universally recognized dietary driver of kidney stones across all stone types.
-[NIDDK, 2024] When urine is concentrated, crystal-forming substances are more likely to precipitate.
+[NIDDK, 2017] When urine is concentrated, crystal-forming substances are more likely to precipitate.
 Most kidney specialists recommend drinking enough fluid to produce at least 2 to 2.5 liters of urine daily — roughly 8 to 10 glasses of water for most adults, more in hot weather or if you exercise regularly.

-Foods That Raise Kidney Stone Risk
+12 Foods That Cause Kidney Stones

-High-Sodium Foods — Strong Evidence
+1. High-Sodium Foods — Strong Evidence

 Sodium is one of the most robustly documented dietary risk factors for calcium stones.
 The mechanism is direct: excess sodium causes the kidneys to excrete more calcium into urine — a condition called hypercalciuria.
 The National Kidney Foundation explains that sodium and calcium share the same transport pathway in the kidneys, so when sodium is high, more calcium leaks into the urine where it can combine with oxalate or phosphate to form stones.
 [NKF, 2024]

 Hidden sodium is the bigger problem for most people, not the salt shaker.
 Common high-sodium sources include canned soups and vegetables, deli and processed meats, fast food, frozen meals, and condiments.
 The NKF recommends keeping sodium below 2,300 mg per day for people with a history of calcium stones.
-[NKF, 2024] For those who excrete excess calcium in urine, even lower targets may be suggested by a physician.
+For those who excrete excess calcium in urine, even lower targets may be suggested by a physician.
+[NIDDK, 2017]

 Diets high in animal protein — red meat, organ meats, processed meats, poultry, fish, eggs, and shellfish — raise the risk of both calcium oxalate and uric acid stones through two related mechanisms.
 First, animal protein raises acid levels in the body and urine, making it easier for calcium oxalate and uric acid crystals to form.
 Second, the metabolic breakdown of animal protein produces uric acid as a byproduct, directly increasing uric acid concentration in urine.
-[UCF, 2024]
+[NIDDK, 2017]

 This doesn’t mean eliminating meat entirely.
 Most guidelines suggest capping animal protein at two modest servings per day — roughly 3 to 4 ounces per serving — and substituting plant-based protein sources such as lentils, chickpeas, or tofu more often.
 [NKF, 2024; Mayo Clinic, 2023]